zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 2. Enter *eureka* as a username and *password* as a password.
 3. Check if your application appears in the Discovery Service UI.

-If your service appears in the Discovery Service UI, you successfully finished onboarding your java REST API service.
+If your service appears in the Discovery Service UI, you successfully finished onboarding your Java REST API service.